Amiens Cathedral: Rose windows

-The three rose windows each represent a different period of the cathedral's construction.
-The rose window on the west facade is the oldest, from 1221 to 1230, from the High Gothic period, and represents Jesus Christ surrounded by the symbolic figures of the Apocalypse.
-The rose window of the north transept has the characteristic radiating tracery of the Rayonnant Gothic.

-The rose window of the south transept is the latest, from 1489 to 1490, with the curves and reverse curves of the late Gothic Flamboyant style.
-It depicts fourteen angels, heads towards the centre of the window, in a style characteristic of the Picard style of window in the 15th century.
+The rose window of the north transept is the oldest, with characteristic radiating tracery of the Rayonnant Gothic.
+The south transept's rose window dates from 1489 to 1490, with the curves and reverse curves of the late Gothic Flamboyant style.
+It depicts fourteen angels, heads towards the centre of the window, in a style characteristic of the Picard style of window in the late 15th century.
+The window of the west facade, also in the flowing Flamboyant style, replaced an earlier High Gothic version.